Alice0206/Data-Processes-Assignment/README.md

 2. What are the characteristics of a new viral song?
 Which features are the most important, what is its average lifespan?
 (We would like to focus on Italy first and then extend it to Europe).
 3. Which countries are listening to their songs instead of foreign ones?
 4. Analysis of the evolution of the musical tastes in each country (in EU)?
+5. Is there much difference in features between the different genres of musics?
+Is the value of the beat correlated to the genre of music?

 ## Datasets